It is a procedure that results in the intentional destruction of the thyroid gland.

-Radioactivity associated with radioactive iodine has been shown to reduce sperm count, which can lead to infertility for up to 2 years after the procedure.
+Radioactivity associated with radioactive iodine has been shown to reduce sperm count, leading to infertility for up to 2 years after the procedure.

-This side effect is not necessarily a contraindication to the procedure, as depositing your sperm before the procedure can prevent these negative effects.
+This side effect is not necessarily a contraindication to the procedure, as depositing your sperm before the system can prevent these adverse effects.

 Long-term infertility is generally not a problem unless several rounds of radioactive iodine are needed (as for metastatic cancer).

-Before undergoing radioactive iodine, be sure to consider this side effect and take necessary precautions, such as banking sperm, if necessary.
+Before undergoing radioactive iodine, consider this side effect and take necessary precautions, such as banking sperm.

 Special side effects for women

-Specifically for women, radioactive iodine poses a serious risk to fetal development in pregnant women.
+Specifically for women, radioactive iodine poses a severe risk to fetal development in pregnant women.